President's Dream Colloquium on Women in Technology: Attracting, Retaining and Promoting Diverse Talent

 - Dr. Steven Spencer, Robert K. and Dale J. Weary Chair in Social Psychology, Ohio State University.
 Social Psychological Phenomena.
 Thursday, October 12, 5:30–6:30 pm, SFU Burnaby.
 Please reserve your seats online.

 - Dr. Cathy O'Neil, author, Weapons of Math Destruction.
-Gender in Research and Product Design.
+Gender and Bias in Algorithmic Design.
 Thursday, October 26, 6:00–7:00 pm, SFU Vancouver.
 Please purchase your tickets online.

 - Dr. Danielle Gaucher, Associate Professor, Department of Psychology, University of Winnipeg.
 Gendered Language.
 Thursday, November 9, 5:30–6:30 pm, SFU Burnaby.
 Please reserve your seats online.